4-H Events and Food Safety

 Petting Zoos and Livestock Exhibits

 dogIllnesses have occurred when people handle animals at fairs whether they are in petting zoos or in livestock competitions.
-Here is some information to help fair organizations prevent illnesses from happening.
+Here is some information, from the Centers for Disease Control and Prevention, to help fair organizations prevent illnesses.